aschuerch/MBBI_ComputerPracticum/_episodes/10-Genome_Annotation.md

 Genome annotation includes prediction of protein-coding genes, as well as other functional genome units such as structural RNAs, tRNAs, small RNAs, pseudogenes, control regions, direct and inverted repeats, insertion sequences, transposons and other mobile elements.
 It starts by identifying open reading frames (ORFs).
 Predicted sequences are further analysed to search for similarity to known elements, for example with BLAST.

-Have a look at the 50 first lines of your genome.
+Have a look at the first 3000 characters of the assembly.

 ~~~
-$ head -n50 ~/Secretome_prediction/assembly/ERR022075.fasta
+$ head -c 3000 ~/Secretome_prediction/assembly/ERR022075.fasta
 ~~~
 {: .source}